dfinity/portal/docs/references/ic-interface-spec.md

 This method can be called by canisters as well as by external users via ingress messages.

-This method lists the snapshots of the canister identified by `canister_id`.
+It returns a list of snapshots for the canister specified by `canister_id`.
 Only controllers of the canister can list its snapshots.

 Currently, at most one snapshot per canister will be stored.

 ### IC method `delete_canister_snapshot` {#ic-delete_canister_snapshot}